nolosb/discourse-extended-about-page/README.md

 A Discourse theme-component.
 Shows an extended description on the "About" page.

-The component provides one option to enter a long about description styled in html:
+The component provides one option to enter a custom description in html notation:

 ![component-settings](https://user-images.githubusercontent.com/26887899/121359928-e0f71d00-c92b-11eb-807b-f6bc847fbd69.png)